Berlin-Friedrichshain-Kreuzberg – Prenzlauer Berg East

 Berlin-Friedrichshain-Kreuzberg – Prenzlauer Berg East (German: Bundestagswahlkreis Berlin-Friedrichshain-Kreuzberg – Prenzlauer Berg Ost) is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
-Under the current constituency numbering system, it is designated as constituency 83.
-It is located in central Berlin, comprising the Friedrichshain-Kreuzberg borough.
+Under the current constituency numbering system, it is designated as constituency 82.
+It is located in central Berlin, comprising the Friedrichshain-Kreuzberg borough and part of the adjoining borough Pankow.

 Berlin-Friedrichshain-Kreuzberg – Prenzlauer Berg East was created for the 2002 federal election.
-Since 2017, it has been represented by Canan Bayram of the Alliance 90/The Greens.
+Since 2025, it has been represented by Pascal Meiser of The Left.

 Geography

 Berlin-Friedrichshain-Kreuzberg – Prenzlauer Berg East is located in central Berlin.
-As of the 2021 federal election, it comprises the Friedrichshain-Kreuzberg borough as well as the area of Prenzlauer Berg east of Prenzlauer Allee.
+As of the 2021 federal election, it comprises the Friedrichshain-Kreuzberg borough as well as the area of Pankow borough's Prenzlauer Berg east of Prenzlauer Allee.
 It is the smallest federal constituency in Germany by area.